kevinolega/callcentertrainingtips/_posts/2012-06-15-questions-suggested-answers.md

 - I take care of myself well.
 I go to spas and get massages.
 - I make sure I play or party hard after I work hard (make sure you express that you don’t go drinking every night after work or do drugs).
 - I sleep eight hours a day.
-- IDrink plenty of water and eat healthy food.
+- I drink plenty of water and eat healthy food.

 I know these influences how my brain responds to stressful situations.